Updated post: 16/02/2020 | February 2020

 What extra amenities can solo travellers expect on HAL?

-Traditionally, Holland America Line has excelled in offering activities for solo traveller including cocktail parties, exercise classes, lectures, wine tasting and trivia contests.
+Holland America Line usually excels at offering activities for solo traveller including cocktail parties, exercise classes, lectures, wine tasting and trivia contests.

 It is worth considering a single cabin but, as a solo traveller, it is not your only option.